-- Account Information Consent PSU giving consent to an AISP to request account information from their ASPSP - Refreshing AISP Access PSU authenticating at their ASPSP to refresh on-going access they previously given consented to - Consent Dashboard and Revocation AISP facility to enable a PSU to view and revoke consents given to that AISP - Access Dashboard and Revocation ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access - Generic guidance around the effective use of re-direction screens (when the PSU is transferred to and from the ASPSP domain) is included in section 2.2.5 - Access Status Notifications by ASPSPs Notifications by ASPSPs to inform AISPs about access revocation and other access status changes related to the PSUs account(s). - AIS Access for PSUs from Corporate Entities PSU acting with delegated user authority on behalf of a corporate entity, may only be able to use AISP services, if this is permitted within the parameters of that delegated user authority.
+- Account Information Consent PSU giving consent to an AISP to request account information from their ASPSP - Refreshing AISP Access PSU authenticating at their ASPSP to refresh on-going access they previously given consented to - Consent Dashboard and Revocation AISP facility to enable a PSU to view and revoke consents given to that AISP - Access Dashboard and Revocation ASPSP facility to enable a PSU to view all AISPs that have access to their account(s) and the ability to revoke that access.
+This must be available on all channels that a PSU could access via the ASPSP directly and be easy and intuitive for PSUs to find and use.
+This facility should not include unnecessary steps, superfluous information or language which could discourage the use of TPP services or divert the PSU from the access management process. - Generic guidance around the effective use of re-direction screens (when the PSU is transferred to and from the ASPSP domain) is included in section 2.2.5 - Access Status Notifications by ASPSPs Notifications by ASPSPs to inform AISPs about access revocation and other access status changes related to the PSUs account(s). - AIS Access for PSUs from Corporate Entities PSU acting with delegated user authority on behalf of a corporate entity, may only be able to use AISP services, if this is permitted within the parameters of that delegated user authority.